-There are about 200,000 cases of leg and foot ulcers a year, making it a fairly common problem.
+There are about 200,000 cases of venous ulcers in the leg and foot a year, making it a fairly common problem.
 These types of wounds are not just unsightly, but they can also be incredibly dangerous if not taken care of properly.
 If you know or suspect you have an ulcer, contact your doctor immediately to see about getting antibiotics to help clear up the problem.
 In addition, it’s extremely important to understand what the underlying cause is, so you can prevent recurrence.

 Usually, when a person gets a wound, it will heal within a few days or weeks.
-But, in some cases, they either do not want to heal or they simply keep returning.
+But, in some cases, those wounds simply do not heal or they continue to return over and over again.
 In this case, it is not just an ordinary wound, but an ulcer that is either venous or arterial.

 While ulcers can happen anywhere in the body, leg and foot ulcers are incredibly common.
 With these kinds of ulcers, there may be a problem within the leg veins or arteries that are not allowing the wound to heal fully.

 When valves of the veins in the legs are healthy, they will allow blood to go up from the legs and towards the heart while circulating throughout the body.
 However, when they are not working properly, blood may not go back into the legs.
-This can lead to increased pressure in the vein which can cause the skin in the surrounding area to thin and become inflamed, leading to a venous ulcer.
+This can lead to this increased pressure in the vein which can cause the skin in the surrounding area to thin and become inflamed, leading to a venous ulcer.
 This inflammation may be accompanied by hardened, itchy skin or tenderness around the area.

 Venous and arterial disease are not the only possible causes of ulcers in the legs and feet.
 People who have certain health conditions may be more susceptible to ulcers.
 This includes anybody who has diabetes, rheumatoid arthritis, kidney failure, Lymphedema, and a number of inflammatory diseases.

 There are a number of things you can do in order to prevent ulcers from forming at all.
 If you have already had an ulcer, then you also have a higher risk of another one forming, making prevention even more important.
-Here are 8 tips to help you prevent ulcer formation.
+Here are six tips to help you prevent ulcer formation:

-- Where compression stockings, or compression bandages in more severe cases, all day.
+Where compression stockings, or compression bandages in more severe cases throughout the day.
 Compression stockings are commonly prescribed as a treatment method for those who have vein problems or are at risk for developing them.
 These kind of stockings are much tighter than a regular pair of socks or stockings, which encourages blood to move up your legs.
 Wearing them will prevent your legs from swelling and also help prevent blood clot formation.
 Compression stockings are usually prescribed to people either before or after treatment to reduce swelling and inflammation.
 This is not a permanent solution and is used in conjunction with vein treatment.

 Keep skin well moisturized, especially during the fall and winter months.
 When your skin gets dried out, it is much more prone to cracking and bleeding, which is a major cause of ulcers.
 For that reason, it is very important that you keep your skin moisturized, as it will prevent it from breaking or cracking easily.
 This is especially important during the winter when your skin is more likely to dry out.
 This will not prevent venous ulcers; however, when used with vein treatment, it can help reduce recurrence.

 Weight loss and weight management are two other methods of preventing ulcers.
 This is because too much strain on your legs can lead to a number of vein diseases, such as varicose and spider veins, which make it more likely that you will get an ulcer.
 Maintaining a healthy weight and body mass index (BMI) can reduce the pressure on veins that are already damaged.
 After vein treatment, it is important to maintain a healthy lifestyle to reduce the likelihood of getting additional varicose or spider veins.